Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 Demystified" explains reset command better than any other resource on the internet.
-You will also learn tons of tricks that you will never use in the real life, but will make you look smart in the public!
+You will also learn tons of tricks that you will never use in the real life, but that will make you look smart in the public!

 In an ideal world, we wouldn't have to read books about version control systems, but we live in the